 Walking in the low light of the woods with the rain hammering the canopy overhead, I think again about what it was like to walk this path a thousand or so years ago.
 Where the trail widens and is carpeted by rust-brown leaves and thick with silence, you imagine an ambush by men on horseback.
 Where it narrows and you wind and duck through dense, low-hanging branches, there’s an ethereal quality to it.

 This is one of my favourite points of the journey.
 Woodland is breathtaking in the spring and summer, with its gossamer rays of golden twinkling debris.
 But I become aware of the haunting beauty of the forest in autumn as the light fades and shades of conker and moss merge like a watercolour painting.
 The smell of trees and undergrowth in the rain is evocative too, heavy and peppery.

 We failed to utilise our umbrellas early enough today and, despite our “waterproof” gear, we’re damp and cold by the time we reach our B&B in the early evening.

 Or, rather, Wendover.
 We’d always intended to cheat the last stretch so that we could meet friends for a roast on the Sunday, but after a day of non-stop rain and the fatigue of six days’ walking without a break, we didn’t have the energy left to hike through another wet, windy day.

 And it did rain, right until we boarded the train.
 Sod’s law.
-But, in spite of its short duration, today delivered more of that mystical decaying woodland I’d loved so much from yesterday — this time my cheap camera delivered the goods.
+But, in spite of its short duration, today delivered more of that mystical decaying forest I’d loved so much from yesterday — this time my cheap camera came up with the goods.